 If you don't have the Pharmacy Directory, you can get a copy from Member Services.
 You can also find this information on our website at atriohp.com.
-You may also call Member Services for updated pharmacy network information.
+Both Member Services and the website can give you the most up-to-date information about changes in our network pharmacies.